stoplightio/elements/README.md

 # JP Morgan Elemental

 This repo is a fork of stoplight elements.
 The plan for this repo is to update elements to allow us to rapidly deploy features we require and then look to merge back to elements.
+We have also added a vscode-extension package to this repository.
+This will allow developers to view elemental directly from vscode.

 ## JP Morgan Features developed

-- Callbacks being rendered
+- Callbacks being rendered.
-- Default try it out server and removal of server dropdown from try it out section
+- Default try it out server and removal of server dropdown from try it out section.
 - useCustomNav is optional and can be set to true to hide stoplights default sidebar.
 - useGetOasNavTree parses an api spec and returns an array of grouped endpoints and schemas.